anushagh-one2n/sre-bootcamp/README.md

     - make docker-run (PS: this will run the postgres instance if it is not already running, apply migrations, build the image if not already done, and then run the app)
 - To shut down all services(db, app) run `make docker-down`.

+## Running CI on self-hosted runner:
+- Refer to [README](github-runner/README.md) for setting up self-hosted GitHub runner for running the CI workflow.